ssonpethkar/Preparation/updated_files_10Jul/javascript/javascript_1.md

         - function greet(){}
         - it is hoisted can be used before declartion
         - must have name
-        - Not stored in variable
+        - Not stored in variable you can stored function reference

     - Function Expression :
         - const num = function (){}